Jim Paterson (footballer)

 James Lee Paterson (born 25 September 1979) is a Scottish former professional footballer who played as a left back or left midfielder.
 He was most recently the interim manager of East Kilbride.

 He played for Dundee United, Motherwell, Plymouth Argyle, Aberdeen, Shamrock Rovers, Bristol Rovers, Celtic Nation, Forfar Athletic and Dunfermline Athletic.
 He is a former Scotland under-21 internationalist, making nine appearances between 1997 and 2001.
+Paterson recently returned to Motherwell to replace outgoing coach Richard Foster as under 18s coach.

 Career

 Scotland

 Paterson began his career at Dundee United.
+His first start for the club came in a pre-season friendly against Wolves in July 1997, with manager Tommy McLean selecting him in recognition of "all his work in the reserves".
 During his time at United he was unfortunate to break his leg twice in as many years.
 He left Dundee United in June 2004, agreeing to end his contract a year early.

 On 14 July 2004, Paterson signed for Motherwell.
 He scored his first goal for the club on 24 August 2004, as Motherwell won 3–0 against Greenock Morton in the Scottish League Cup.

 On 1 June 2006, Paterson signed a new two-year contract at Motherwell.